-- 1 The default IP address of Brother print servers is 192.0.0.192.
-To change it, use the printer control panel (if applicable), the BRAdmin application, or let your DHCP server allocate an IP address to the printer. - 2 Refer to chapter 12 of this user guide to learn how to configure the IP address on your printer. - 3 The default password for Brother print servers is access. - Windows® 95/98/Me users can send print jobs using the IPP protocol via a Windows® 2000 computer providing that the Microsoft Internet Print Services software is installed on the client PC, IIS is installed and running on the Windows® 2000 and that the client PC is using version 4 or later of Microsoft Internet Explorer. - 5 Brother printers are also compatible with HP JetDirect software, this means that you can use HP utilities to manage and to print to your Brother printer.
+- 1 The Automatic Private IP Addressing (APIPA) protocol automatically assigns an IP address from the range: 169.254.1.0 to 169.254.254.255.
+If the APIPA protocol is disabled, the default IP address of a Brother print server is 192.0.0.192.
+To change it, use the printer control panel (if applicable), the BRAdmin Professional, Web BRAdmin software or let your DHCP server allocate an IP address to the printer. - 2 Refer to chapter 10 of this User's Guide to learn how to configure the IP address on your printer. - 3 The default password for Brother print servers is access.

+- Windows® 95/98/Me users can send print jobs using the IPP protocol via a Windows® 2000 computer providing that the Microsoft Internet Print Services software is installed on the client PC, IIS is installed and running on the Windows® 2000 and that the client PC is using version 4 or later of Microsoft Internet Explorer. - 5 Brother printers are also compatible with HP JetDirect software, this means that you can use HP utilities to manage and to print to your Brother printer.